Unit testing Zend Framework 1.x with PHPStorm 3.0

 The stackoverlow article from the above url gives more details and use cases that might apply to your particular situation, so if this set of commands doesn’t work for you, make sure you check the original post.

-Later note: I upgraded to PHPStorm 4 and I tried to repeat the above procedure, and it didn’t work immediately.
+I upgraded to PHPStorm 4 and I tried to repeat the above procedure, and it didn’t work immediately.
 I kept getting the “Unable to attach test reporter to test framework or test framework quit unexpectedly” error message.
 I had to change the interpreter from php 5.4 (that ships with PHPStorm apparently) to php 5.3 local, like I had it set up before.
 I verified that the correct phpunit version is still installed, but with no luck.
 While trying again and again I found it seems to matter where you click inside the code.
 Clicking on a single test function will allow you to test only that function, while clicking on the class name will allow you to run the entire test class.

 Zend Framework 2.0 patterns